 Cerebral palsy is an incurable condition that affects a person’s ability to co-ordinate his or her limbs.
 In severe cases, cerebral palsy can also result in mental disabilities.
 The condition is the result of damage sustained to the brain during pregnancy or birth.

-Cerebral palsy is often the result of unavoidable problems encountered during pregnancy or childbirth, such as placenta abruption; however, in some cases, a child's development of cerebral palsy can be attributed to medical negligence during his or her birth.
+Cerebral palsy is often the result of unavoidable problems encountered during pregnancy or childbirth, such as placental abruption; however, in some cases, a child’s development of cerebral palsy can be attributed to medical negligence during his or her birth.
 Avoidable negligence that could cause a child to have cerebral palsy include:

 - Delays delivering the child (for example, mismanagement of the three stages of labour and failure to recognise the need for or organise a caesarean section)

 - Allowing high-risk women to give birth vaginally instead of by caesarean section

 Erb’s palsy is a form of birth injury characterised by nerve damage in a child’s arm; depending on the severity of the damage, the condition can result in complete paralysis of the affected arm.